mc2-project/mc2/README.md

     build/sbt run
     ```

-1. Once you've started the compute service, encrypt and transfer the encrypted data.
+1. Once you've started the compute service, open another pane with a shell into the container.

+    ```sh
+    # From your local host (outside the container), find the container ID for your running container.
+    $ docker ps
+    CONTAINER ID   IMAGE                              COMMAND       CREATED              STATUS              PORTS                                                      NAMES f5849fa6842f   mc2project/mc2:latest              "/bin/bash"   About a minute ago   Up About a minute   0.0.0.0:22->22/tcp, 0.0.0.0:50051-50055->50051-50055/tcp   optimistic_pasteur

+    # Start a shell into the container.
+    $ docker exec -it f5849fa6842f /bin/bash
+    root@f5849fa6842f:~ $
+    ```

+    Next, navigate once again to the `mc2/demo` directory, and encrypt and transfer the encrypted data.
 Data to be encrypted/transferred is in `mc2.yaml` (this is pre-populated with the sample data).
 In this quickstart, the "transfer" is just a `scp` to another directory in the same container.
 In practice, the transfer is an upload to a remote machine in the cloud.
 The destination path for the data can also be specified in the configuration YAML under `cloud/data_dir`.
 In the `demo` directory, run the following command depending on which compute service you've started.

     ```sh
+    cd mc2/demo

     # Specify the --xgb flag if running Secure XGBoost
     mc2 upload --xgb